ROCm/rocm-install-on-linux/docs/how-to/amdgpu-install.rst

 Install ``amdgpu-dkms``
 -------------------------------------------------

-In order to install the DKMS only (minimal requirement for launching containers with GPU access), you use the ``dkms`` usecase, as follows:
+In order to install the DKMS only (minimal requirement for launching containers with GPU access), you use the ``dkms`` use case, as follows:

 .. code-block:: bash